Neutrino Properties with Ground-Based Millimeter-Wavelength Line Intensity Mapping: Analysis Methodology

 \section{Analysis Methodology}

 We use the Fisher matrix formalism to perform parameter forecasts.
 For a given emission line, we split the survey into redshift bins with mean redshifts $z_i$ and widths of 0.1 dex to account for the cosmic evolution of the line-emitting population, as well as variations in the instrument noise caused by the frequency-dependent atmospheric transmission (as discussed in Section~\ref{sec:design}).
-Neglecting correlations between redshift bins, the total Fisher matrix is the sum of Fisher matrices of individual redshift bins, \be F_{\alpha \beta}^{\rm x} = \sum_i F_{\alpha\beta}^{{\rm x},i} \ee with the Fisher matrix in the $i^{\text{th}}$ redshift bin given by
+Neglecting correlations between redshift bins, for each emission line $\rm x$, the total Fisher matrix is the sum of Fisher matrices of individual redshift bins, \be F_{\alpha \beta}^{\rm x} = \sum_i F_{\alpha\beta}^{{\rm x},i} \ee with the Fisher matrix in the $i^{\text{th}}$ redshift bin given by

 where $\lambda$ are the model parameters that are varied. $V_i$ is the volume of $i^{\text{th}}$ redshift bin extended between $z_{\rm min}$ and $z_{\rm max}$ and is proportional to sky coverage of the survey, $f_{\rm sky}$, while ${\rm Var}^{-1}[P_{\rm line}^{\rm x}]$ is the variance of the line power spectrum.
 The median redshifts of each bin and the corresponding instrument noise are given in Table~\ref{tab:noise_per_redshift_bin} of Appendix~\ref{app:binning}.
+The total Fisher matrix for all lines considered (i.e., CO from J=2-1 to J=6-5 and [CII]) is given by the sum of the Fisher matrices of individual lines, neglecting their cross correlations, $F_{\alpha \beta}^{\rm tot} = \sum_{\rm x} F^{\rm x}_{\alpha\beta}$.

 We set the fiducial $\Lambda$CDM parameter values to those from Planck 2018 data\footnote{Specifically, we use \textsf{ base\_plikHM\_TTTEEE\_lowl\_lowE}.} \citep{Aghanim:2018eyx}: ${\rm ln} (10^{10}A_s) = 3.0447, n_s = 0.96589, h = 0.6732,\Omega_{\rm cdm} =0.2654, \Omega_b = 0.04945$.
 For extension parameters we set $N_{\rm eff} = 3.046, M_\nu = 0.06, Y_{\rm He} = 0.245398, w_0 = -1, w_a = 0$.
 For all forecasts we assume three degenerate massive neutrino species\footnote{As first pointed out in \cite{Lesgourgues:2004ps}, considering 3 non-degenerate neutrinos and setting the mass of one (assuming an inverted hierarchy) or two (assuming a normal hierarchy) of them to zero, leads to observables significantly different from the true ones.}.
 This choice is motivated by recent results showing that the assumption of degenerate neutrinos is sufficiently accurate for current cosmological observations \citep{RoyChoudhury:2019hls}.
 It is also worth noting that while high-precision measurement of $M_\nu$ by future surveys can rule out the inverted hierarchy, even future cosmological data alone will most likely not be able to directly detect the neutrino mass hierarchy \citep{Archidiacono:2020dvx}\footnote{The weak evidence for the normal hierarchy in current data is almost entirely driven by the prior volume; the inverted hierarchy significantly reduces the size of parameter space \citep{Hall:2012kg}.}.